aime-team/aime-api-client-interfaces/docs/source/js/index_js.rst

 ..
 Copyright (c) AIME GmbH and affiliates.
 Find more info at https://www.aime.info/api This software may be used and distributed according to the terms of the AIME COMMUNITY LICENSE AGREEMENT

-AIME JavaScript API Client Interface
+AIME API JavaScript Client Interface
 ====================================

 Interface to connect your client with an AIME API Server

 **Setup**

-   .. include:: setup.rst

-**Examples**

-.. include:: ../../../js/model_api.js
+   .. include:: setup.txt
-   :start-after: /*
-   :end-before: */

 .. toctree::
    :maxdepth: 0